diegoghernandez/cv-maker/README.md

 # CV Maker plugin for obsidian

-Make use of an OpenAI API compatible to
+Make use of an OpenAI API compatible to:

 - Transform your CV information to markdown in a specific format
 - Adjust your CV to any job description